The Retrogaming Times

 Submit articles as early as possible!

-until the 22nd of each "even" month of the year, please submit your articles
+until the 20th of each "even" month of the year, please submit your

 plan out how the issue will flow.
 Your editor really appreciates

 - Beginning in 2021 we will move to a form letter style rejection